 Anna Namyst is our long-time research assistant and current MEG lab manager.
 She has worked on countless phenomena from non-native allophone discrimination in MEG to lexical prediction in fMRI, but she’s currently putting a lot of her heart into a study with Sol Lago examining the timecourse of pronoun resolution with EEG.

-Bethany Dickerson is a Baggett Fellow in Linguistics.
-She is working on an EEG study of syntactic prediction maintenance cost across multiple construction types.
+Aura Cruz Heredia is a Baggett Fellow in Linguistics.
+She is working on EEG and MEG studies of syntactic prediction and long-distance dependency processing.

 Alexander Williams, Jeff Lidz, Colin Phillips, Bill Idsardi, Ming Xiang, Akira Omaki, Matt Wagers, Gina Kuperberg, Phil Holcomb, Matti Hamalainen, Alexandre Gramfort, Suiping Wang, Marina Bedny